Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Too-Late Packet Drop (TLPKTDROP) mechanism allows the sender to drop packets that have no chance to be delivered in time and the receiver to skip missing packets that have not been delivered in time.
+The timeout of dropping a packet is based on the TSBPD mechanism (see {{tsbpd}}).

 In the SRT sender, when Too-Late Packet Drop is enabled, a packet is considered too late to be delivered and may be dropped by the sending